matiasvd/logFeketeIdeal/README.md

 ## Important note

 The files containing a Grobner base for six points are uploaded to github via Large File Storage (LFS), as their size is in the order of 600 MB (compressed with bz2).
+These files are:

+* ./2msolveBasis/n6p0base.ms.bz2 and
+* ./3dimDegree/n6p0base.m2.bz2.

 To download the whole repository, including the LFS files, you need to install git and use the following command on your computer:

 > git clone https://github.com/matiasvd/logFeketeIdeal.git

 If you download the repository as a zip file with a browser, and not using "git clone", the LFS files will no be downloaded.
+However, you may still download the LFS files using a browser, by going to the files page and clicking on "Download raw file".

 ## References